KostasValeckas/PyLongslit/_sources/bias.rst.txt

         "bootstrap_errors": false
     }

-If you set ``"overscan_overscan": false``, the overscan subtraction will be skipped, and you do not need to worry about the rest of the overscan parameters.
-However, if you set ``"overscan_overscan": true``, you need to specify the overscan region in the raw frames by definning a rectangular region with the parameters ``"overscan_x_start"``, ``"overscan_x_end"``, ``"overscan_y_start"``, and ``"overscan_y_end"``, with the orientation the raw data is provided in.
+If you set ``"use_overscan": false``, the overscan subtraction will be skipped, and you do not need to worry about the rest of the overscan parameters.
+However, if you set ``"use_overscan": true``, you need to specify the overscan region in the raw frames by defining a rectangular region with the parameters ``"overscan_x_start"``, ``"overscan_x_end"``, ``"overscan_y_start"``, and ``"overscan_y_end"``, with the orientation the raw data is provided in.
 You can call the command: